Good ole’ link wheels: Is your website’s SEO linked to a bad wheel?

-There are not guarantees using SEO link wheels as your efforts could end up wasted.
+There are no guarantees using SEO link wheels, as your efforts could be wasted.

-Again, you must weigh and consideration the ramifications of all options when using link wheels as your SEO strategy.
+Again, you must weigh and consider the ramifications of all options when using link wheels as your SEO strategy.

 Consider the points we mentioned and start small if you feel compelled to use link wheels or mini-sites.